The structure of this sentence is too hard for me? Is this a common structure? Might someone give another örnek?

 - Sizin beklemeniz gerekiyor = your waiting is needed = You need to wait

-- Beş saat sonra kalkması gerekiyor = five hours later, his/her getting up is needed = He/she needs to get up in five hours
+- Beş saat sonra kalkması gerekiyor = five hours after, his/her getting up is needed = He/she needs to get up in five hours

 These examples from TurEng :-)